-If you have a BoardBooster account, you can track each person who pins to your group boards.
+You can track each person who pins to your group boards from within BoardBooster.
 It will show you the last 20 or so pins they’ve added and gives you a percentage of duplicate pins.
 If you don’t want the same thing pinned by any one person, this can be useful in deciding who needs to be removed from the group.

 It will also help you keep track of who’s posting the right content.
 If you check your board and see that someone posted something outside the theme of your board, you can check their most recent pics to see if they’re a repeat offender or just made a mistake when pinning.

 In addition to managing your members, you can also put in orders to clean up pins with low repins from your boards.
 BoardBooster tracks actual repins, not the Pinterest-wide repin count that you normally see.
 So if something is pinned to the group board but only gets 0-5 repins, you can clean those pins from the board.